qkzk/fm/development.md

 ## BUGS

-- [x] when switching from single to dual pane, sort and position are lost
-- [x] tree mode: move up from top don't move window
-- [x] tree mode: move down from bottom crashes
 - [ ] when opening a file with rifle opener into nvim and closing, the terminal hangs

 ## Won't do